What is dentistry?

 Visiting our dentists regularly will not only help keep your teeth and mouth healthy, but will also help keep the rest of your body healthy.
 Dental care is important because it:

-- Prevent bad breath – brushing, flossing, and seeing our dentists regularly will help reduce the amount of bacteria in your mouth that causes bad breath
+- Prevents bad breath – brushing, flossing, and seeing our dentists regularly will help reduce the amount of bacteria in your mouth that causes bad breath

-- Strengthen your teeth so that you can enjoy healthy, beautiful smiles for the rest of your life!
+- Strengthens your teeth so that you can enjoy a healthy, beautiful smile for the rest of your life!

 My teeth feel fine.
 Do I still need to see the dentist?

 Your teeth may feel fine, but it's still important to see our dentists regularly because problems can exist without you knowing.
 Your smile's appearance is important, and our dentists can help keep your smile healthy and looking beautiful.
 With so many advances in dentistry, you no longer have to settle for stained, chipped, missing, or misshapen teeth.
 Our dentists offer many treatment choices that can help you smile with confidence, including:

 - Fillings that mimic the appearance of natural teeth

 - Tooth replacement and full smile makeovers